bsthen/bakong-khqr/README.md

 #### Parameters for `get_deeplink()` Method

 - `qr`: Valid QR Code data as string that generate from create_qr() method.
-- `callback`: Deeplink url for opening your app after payment is completed.
+- `callback`: Deeplink URL for opening your app after payment is completed.
 - `appIconUrl`: Your App Icon URL.
 - `appName`: Your App Name.